selvaklnc/wmao/src/content/posts/email-broadcasting-tips.md

 ### Track Engagement

-SendSteed lets you track open and click rates on your broadcasts so you can monitor how your content is performing and tweak future emails for better results.
+<span data-link="https://sendsteed.com/?r=selvaklnc">SendSteed</span> lets you track open and click rates on your broadcasts so you can monitor how your content is performing and tweak future emails for better results.

 One of my favorite features is the ability to see what's working in real-time, open rates and click-throughs help refine the strategy for better results over time.